RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 }
 ```

-The name of a field can be written in one of three possible forms:
+The name of a field can be written in one of two possible forms:

   * A single-quoted string (as shown above)
   * A class constant of type `string` or `int`